 Sec.
 2. (5.)
-"Every Enumerator may ask all such questions of all persons within his district, respecting themselves or the persons constituting their respective families, and respecting such further particulars as may be necessary for the purpose of taking the said accounts."
+"Every Enumerator may ask all such questions of all persons within his district, respecting themselves or the persons constituting their respective families, and respecting such further liable on conviction under the Summary Jurisdiction (Ireland) Acts to be and so the second particulars as may be necessary for the purpose of taking the said a fine not exceeding five pounds: Provided that no person shall be subject to any such penalty for refusing to state his religious pro-